ElementsProject/elementsproject.github.io/elements-code-tutorial/issuing-assets.md

 e1-cli generate 1
 ~~~~

-Then wait a few seconds before running the command to have Bob's wallet list its view of the asset issuances:
+Then wait a few seconds before having Bob's wallet list its view of the asset issuances:

 ~~~~
 e2-cli listissuances
 ~~~~

-Bob's wallet isn"t aware of the issuance so we'll import the address into his wallet:
+Bob's wallet isn't aware of the issuance, so we'll import the address into his wallet:

 ~~~~
 IADDR=$(e1-cli gettransaction $ITXID | jq '.details[0].address' | tr -d '"')
 e2-cli importaddress $IADDR
 ~~~~

-If we try and view the list of issuances from Bob's node now we'll see the issuance but the amount of the asset and the amount of its associated token are hidden:
+If we try and view the list of issuances from Bob's node now we'll see the issuance, but notice that the amount of the asset and the amount of its associated token are hidden:

 ~~~~
 e2-cli listissuances